wrongisthenewright/ebusd-configuration-ariston-bridgenet/README.md

 ebusd/sensys/cooling_status_w/set
 ```

 with "on" or "off" will activate/deactivate the desired feature.
+If using HA automations to publish MWTT messages to change parameters you can use also the numeric form, 0 for OFF 1 for ON, this is also valid for multiple choice parameters.

 **BEWARE:** I have tested these changes only with my system, use it at your own risk.
 I've had no error and the settings change are detected by the HVAC systems and are reflected on the thermostat (sensys for Ariston brand) and on the remote thermo website so the system is accepting these commands.
 Pay attention on the firsts uses to ebusd logs for arbitration loss or other errors, adding some latency and retry parameters to ebusd command line/docker run chould mitigate/solve the problem.
+**BEWARE2:** I have added upon request the writing lines also for Z2 and Z3, but I haven't been able to test these as I have a single zone system

 **NOTE FOR HOME ASSISTANT INTEGRATION:** All writing rules added to the CSV (the one above and the ones related to the most frequently modified parameters), are unavailable in HA until you edit the mqtt-hassio.cfg line related to filtering the data direction: